manuelkoso/math_optimisation/README.md

 # Math optimization

 Notes and exercises of Mathematical Optimization course (University of Trieste).
-The problems are solved by using the [Gurobi library](https://www.gurobi.com/).
+I used the [Gurobi library](https://www.gurobi.com/) to solve the exercises.